lessp/react-ml-minimal-template/README.md

 bun run preview # alternatively `bun run dev` for live-reloading
 ```

-## Adding bindings a React component
+## Adding bindings to a React component

 Install the JS dependencies: